-As of 2009, a radical change came onto the scene that restructured the organisation of the genetics sector: genomics.
-This innovation was first developed for the three main dairy breeds (Holstein, Montbeliarde, Normande) based on a new form of public-private partnership (set up in the early 2000s) compared with the previous modes of cooperation for innovation involves a consortium between public research and some partner genetic selection businesses.
+As of 2009, a radical technological change came onto the scene that restructured the organisation of the genetics sector: genomics.
+This innovation was first developed for the three main dairy breeds (Holstein, Montbeliarde, Normande) based on a new form of public-private partnership (set up in the early 2000s) compared with the previous modes of cooperation for innovation.
+It involves a consortium between public research and some partner genetic selection businesses.
 Genomics can assess almost instantaneously the genetic potential of an animal using a DNA chip, without the long steps of progeny testing (for which the value of a bull was only determined when a sufficient number of his daughters had been tested, i.e. after 4 or 5 years).
 We have described how genomic evaluation technology works in more detail in a previous publication (Labatut et al., 2014).
 The issue here is to identify the various changes that shed light on this new breeding regime and the concomitant change in the genetics industrialisation trajectory.

 The complex system of common-pool resources on which selection activities rely in agriculture has two components (Labatut et al., 2013):